Lyapunov-Razumikhin techniques for state-dependent delay differential equations: An explicit expression for the region

-In Section~\ref{Sec:Extension} we present our main Lyapunov-Razumikhin stability results.
-In Assumption~\ref{Assume:DDE} we state the assumptions that we make on the nonautonomous DDE \eqref{Eq:GeneralMultipleDelay} with $N$ (state-dependent) delays, the main ones being that $f$ is locally Lipschitz with respect to its arguments in $\R^d$ and the delays are locally bounded near to the steady state.
+Rather than try to circumvent the problems that arise with RFDEs, in Section~\ref{Sec:Extension} we will develop new proofs of Lyapunov stability and asymptotic stability for the state-dependent DDE \eqref{Eq:GeneralMultipleDelay} with $N$ discrete delays using Lyapunov-Razumikhin techniques.
+In Assumption~\ref{Assume:DDE} we state the assumptions that we make on the nonautonomous DDE \eqref{Eq:GeneralMultipleDelay} with $N$ (state-dependent) delays, the main ones being that $f$ is locally Lipschitz with respect to its arguments in $\R^d$ and the delays are locally bounded near the steady state.
 Then in Theorem~\ref{Thm:Lyapunov_NA} we provide sufficient conditions for Lyapunov stability of a steady state of the DDE.
 The main idea behind the proof is the conversion of the DDE into an auxiliary ODE problem where the delayed terms are regarded as source terms.
 In Theorem~\ref{Thm:Technique} we establish asymptotic stability of the steady state when the DDE \eqref{Eq:GeneralMultipleDelay} is autonomous.
 For simplicity of exposition we present the proof for the case of a single delay, but the result remains true for multiple delays or periodically forced problems.
 This result is significantly different to previous Lyapunov-Razumikhin asymptotic stability results which require auxiliary functions to establish uniform asymptotic stability.
 In contrast, Theorem~\ref{Thm:Technique} does not require the construction of any auxiliary functions, and is proved using the auxiliary ODE by a contradiction argument, which shows there cannot exist a solution which is not asymptotic to the steady state.